HackIllinois/api-2018/README.md

-Additionally, an [AWS shared credentials file](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) can be made available with configuration options for those systems under the profile `hackillinois-api`.
-We do not handle AWS configuration options in our configuration files.
+Additionally, an [AWS shared credentials file](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) can be made available with configuration options for those systems under the profile identified by the `PROFILE` configuration key.
+We do not handle AWS-specific configuration options in our configuration files.

 #### Considerations